maureeungaro/home/_mynotes/debugging_c++.md

 ## Library dependencies

-- `otool -L <executable>` to list shared libraries linked to an executable.
+- macOS: `otool -L <executable>` to list shared libraries linked to an executable.
+- Linux: `ldd <executable>` to list shared libraries linked to an executable.
 - `nm <executable> | grep LZ4_compress_fast` to check if a specific symbol is present in the binary.
 - `nm -u <executable> ` to list undefined symbols in the binary.